self20/Moustache/README.md

 ### Server administration ###

 - You’ll need PHP **7.0 or more** with the following extensions: *iconv*, *mbstring*, *intl*, *dom* and *sqlite*.
-- PHP configuration: *opcache* is recommended and should be enable by default. *8M* for *memory_limit* should be sufficient, if not *16M* will do.
+- PHP configuration: *opcache* is recommended and should be enabled by default. *8M* for *memory_limit* should be sufficient, if not *16M* will do.
-- HTTP server: nginx or apache2 are great solutions for any server.
-You
+- HTTP server: nginx, apache2 or lighthttpd are great solutions for a public server use.
-- If you use Moustache at home, in a NAS for example, you can use PHP internal server:
+- If you use Moustache at home, in a local NAS for example, you can use PHP internal server:

         $ cd /path/to/moustache
         $ php -S your_ip:a_random_port -t web web/app.php